-During 2015, the Company implemented a "buy-and-build" growth.
+During 2015, the Company implemented a "buy-and-build" growth strategy.
 The "buy" component of the strategy includes the consideration and pursuit of acquisitions and other strategic transactions which management believes would complement the Company's existing business or otherwise offer growth opportunities for, or benefit, the Company.
 The Company generally seeks to structure acquisitions to include both cash and stock consideration.

-Since the implementation of its "buy-and-build" growth strategy in 2015, the Company has consummated 16 business acquisitions, which includes the Company's acquisitions of Yankee Equipment Systems, Inc. ("YES") during November 2020 and Baystate Business Ventures d/b/a Eastern Laundry Systems ("Eastern Laundry Systems") during January 2021, as described in Note 4 and Note 13, respectively, to the unaudited condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q. The Company has effected each business acquisition through a wholly-owned subsidiary which acquires the business or assets thereof, whether by an asset purchase or merger, and operates the acquired business following the transaction.
+Since the implementation of its "buy-and-build" growth strategy in 2015, the Company has consummated 16 business acquisitions, which includes the Company's acquisitions of Yankee Equipment Systems, Inc. ("YES") during November 2020 and Baystate Business Ventures d/b/a Eastern Laundry Systems ("ELS") during January 2021, as described in Note 4 to the unaudited condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q. The Company has effected each business acquisition through a wholly-owned subsidiary which acquires the business or assets thereof, whether by an asset purchase or merger, and operates the acquired business following the transaction.
 In connection with each transaction, the Company, indirectly through its applicable wholly-owned subsidiary, also assumed certain of the liabilities of the acquired business.
-The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates of the acquisitions are included in the Company's consolidated financial statements.
-The financial position and results of YES following the November 3, 2020 closing date of the acquisition are included in the Company's consolidated financial statements beginning with the three and six months ended December 31, 2020.
-The financial position and results of Eastern Laundry Systems following the January 15, 2021 closing date of the acquisition will be included in the Company's consolidated financial statements beginning with
+The financial position, including assets and liabilities, and results of operations of the acquired businesses following the transactions are included in the Company's consolidated financial statements.